Washington's 10th legislative district

 Washington's 10th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
 The district includes all of Island County, the northwestern tip of Snohomish, and the southwestern part of Skagit counties.
 Cities in the district include Oak Harbor, Coupeville, Langley, Mount Vernon, La Conner, and Stanwood.

 The mostly rural district is represented by state senator Ron Muzzall (R) and state representatives Clyde Shavers (D; position 1), and Dave Paul (D; position 2).
+It is one of only three legislative districts to currently have a state senator who is from a different political party than either one of their state house members, the others being the 18th and 26th.